-A minimum GPA of 3.0/4.0 must be maintained to progress in the master's program.
-The only courses that may be repeated in the graduate program are core courses.
+A minimum GPA of 3.0/4.0 must be maintained to progress in the graduate programs.
+The only courses that may be repeated in the master's program are core courses.
 Other courses including specialty courses and clinical courses may not be repeated.
 Any grade less than C in a master's core course or any grade of C or less in a specialty course will result in dismissal from the program.